fengjixuchui/fentanull/README.md

 # fentanull
 fentanull is a LKM ring0 rootkit loosely based off of [diamorphine](https://github.com/m0nad/diamorphine) (haha, get it?)
 This is a work in progress: I will be continuously adding more features as time goes on.

+# WARNING
+I am not a great programmer, and I am not one of those guys in cargo shorts and open-toed sandals who knows Linux better than they know themselves.
+This is merely a PoC/practice for me and might seriously fuck up your system: currently, it crashes my host Arch install but works fine on lxubuntu.
+Do not do anything with this unless you know what you are doing.

 # features
 - 2 (two!!!!) ways of writing to read-only pages
 - ???